DIY Water Heater Testing and Repair

 - Note: For thread-in–type elements like we show here, you’ll need a water heater element wrench ($5 at home centers and hardware stores).

 - Unscrew the old element using a heating element wrench.

 - Pro tip: You’ll need a long, sturdy Phillips screwdriver to turn the socket.
 If it won’t unscrew, use a cold chisel and hammer to loosen the threads.

 - Thread the new element into the water heater and tighten it with the heating element wrench.

 - Reconnect the wires, making sure the connections are tight.

 Replace your heating element with one of the same wattage.
 If your old element isn’t labeled with the wattage, refer to the nameplate on the water heater or your instruction manual, or search online using the model number from the nameplate.

 Heating elements are held to the water heater either with a large thread and nut as shown here or by four bolts and nuts.
 Most home centers stock the version we show, but you can buy an adapter kit if you’re replacing the four-bolt version.

 Simple U-shape elements are the cheapest.
-More expensive low-density elements are usually folded back like the one shown in Photo 5.
+More expensive low-density elements are usually folded back.
 These provide the same amount of heat but spread out over a larger surface area, which lowers the surface temperature, making them less prone to mineral buildup.

 If your old element was caked with minerals, replace it with a low-density element for more efficient operation and longer life.